Corporate and academic stowaway; designer, educator, and occasional wordsmith.

 Faculty Exhibition Poster

-WYSIWYG (What You See Is What You Get) — Montserrat College of Art Faculty Exhibition Poster, 3-color screen print on plexiglass, 18 in. × 24 in., printed by Anthony Landry (at Proletariat Press); designed in 2004.
+WYSIWYG (What You See Is What You Get) — Montserrat College of Art Faculty Exhibition Poster, 3-color screen print on plexiglass, 18 in. × 24 in. (~ A2), printed by Anthony Landry (at Proletariat Press); designed in 2004.

-More often than not, I design in code, in the browser, and sometimes in Figma or Sketch or any tool other than a hammer.
-(I’m open to new tools and workflows.)
-And don’t forget about paper, too.
+More often than not, I design in code, in the browser, and sometimes in Figma, Sketch, or any tool other than a hammer.
+And don’t forget about paper.
+(Low-fidelity paper prototyping for the win.)

-I do and teach, an educator at heart, teaching design and writing courses.
-I’ve taught at colleges in and around Boston (make it in Massachusetts ) for two decades (and then some).
+Out of (home) office, I do — and teach — a leader and educator at heart, teaching design and writing courses.
+I’ve taught at colleges in and around Boston for two decades (and then some).
+Make it in Massachusetts institutions: Emmanuel College, Montserrat College of Art, and the former Boston University Center for Digital Imaging Arts.
 I currently work and teach in Prague.
 Na zdraví!

-After hours, you can find me out looking for the next foodie kick, salvaging old tech, or enjoying a rainy evening (at home).
+After hours, you can find me — out on my next foodie quest, salvaging old tech, or enjoying a cozy rainy evening at home.

-Show and tell — a short three-part interview about teaching via Instagram:
+And a short three-part interview (2022) about teaching via Instagram: